 Therefore, most of your potential job candidates are on social.
 Moreover, the LinkedIn survey says that 49% of professionals are following relevant organizations on social networks to keep pace with their recruitment processes.
-That’s why social media marketing fundamental aspect of any solid recruitment strategy.
+That’s why social media marketing is a fundamental aspect of any solid recruitment strategy.

 Choose the right social networks